Muhamed Pašalić

-Muhamed Pašalić (born August 27, 1987) is a Bosnian former professional basketball player who currently coach KK Bosna in the ABA League and the Bosnian League.
-He also represented the Bosnia and Herzegovina national basketball team internationally.
+Muhamed Pašalić (born 27 August 1987) is a Bosnian professional basketball coach and former player.
+As a player, he represented the Bosnia and Herzegovina national team internationally.

 Professional career

-Pašalić made his professional debut with Bosna in the 2006–07 season.
-In August 2011, Pašalić moved to Kavala in Greece, where he would spend just one season.
-In August 2012, Pašalić signed with Aris for the 2012–13 season.
+Born in Sarajevo in 1987, Pašalić made his professional debut for hometown club Bosna in the 2006–07 season.
+In August 2011, he moved to Kavala in Greece, where he would spend just one season.
+In August 2012, he signed with Aris for the 2012–13 season.

-After playing for Reims Champagne Basket in the 2013–14 season, he returned to Aris for the 2014–15 season.
-In June 2015, he signed with the Romanian League club U-BT Cluj-Napoca.

-On July 14, 2016, Pašalić signed with Romanian team CSM Oradea.
+After playing for Reims Champagne Basket in the 2013–14 season, Pašalić returned to Aris for the 2014–15 season.
+In June 2015, he signed with Romanian League club U-BT Cluj-Napoca.
+On 14 July 2016, he joined CSM Oradea.

-On September 1, 2019, Pašalić returned to Greece and signed with Panionios.
-He was released from his contract on December 22 of the same year, in order to attend to his newborn second child.

-On August 3, 2021, he sigendwith Belfius Mons-Hainaut in Belgium.
+On 1 September 2019, Pašalić returned to Greece and signed with Panionios.
+He was released from his contract in December the same year, in order to attend to his newborn second child.
+On 3 August 2021, he signed with Mons-Hainaut in Belgium.

+Pašalić returned to Bosna in 2022, before retiring in August 2024.

-Bosnian national team
+National team career

-Pašalić first played for Bosnia and Herzegovina at the EuroBasket 2013.
-He was also on the roster for the EuroBasket 2015 in France.
-EuroBasket 2015 qualification.
+Pašalić first played for Bosnia and Herzegovina at EuroBasket 2013.
+He was also on the roster for EuroBasket 2015.

+Coaching career

+After his retirement as an active player in 2024, Pašalić immediately became an assistant coach at Bosna.
+Following Aleksandar Damjanović's resignation as Bosna's head coach in October 2025, Pašalić was appointed as his successor.